 Engineered for Clarity

-Every EYRA lens begins with premium nylon (PA) — the gold standard for optical clarity, durability, and lightweight comfort.
-Nylon offers superior optics compared to polycarbonate, better scratch resistance, and cleaner color neutrality.
-We engineer lenses that perform in the real world, not just in lab tests.
+Every EYRA lens begins with premium nylon (PA) — engineered for excellent optical clarity, durability, and lightweight comfort.
+Nylon offers strong real‑world optical performance, better coating versatility than polycarbonate, and cleaner color neutrality.
+We design lenses that perform in everyday conditions, not just in lab tests.

 If you want to see how our lens engineering fits into the bigger picture of eyewear quality, explore The Truth About Eyewear and Materials & Craftsmanship.

 Polarization reduces glare — but the material underneath determines clarity, distortion, durability, and long‑term performance.
-Here’s how the industry’s most common lens materials compare:
+Instead of ranking materials, here are the industry’s most common lens types and their real‑world trade‑offs:

 - Low clarity